Music

 Music as a FET Subject

-Music as a subject in Grades 10–12 provides students with a thorough theoretical background in music (Harmony), as well as a general overview of different musical styles (History and Music Comprehension).
+Music as a subject in Grades 10–12 provides students with a thorough theoretical background in music (Harmony), as well as a general overview of different musical styles (History and Music Comprehension) and listening & comprehension skills (Aural).
 The course offers an excellent opportunity to develop artistic and creative skills as part of the academic curriculum.
-Included in this curriculum is exposure to music technology and relevant computer software, as well as an understanding of the workings of the music industry.
+Included in this curriculum is exposure to music technology and relevant computer software, as well as music composition and improvisation.
 A large portion of the course is practical, encompassing both solo and ensemble work (with the FET syllabus placing greater emphasis on ensemble work).

 Practical and written exams take place in June and November; the practical exam counts 50% of the total mark.
 Continuous assessment is ongoing throughout the year.